 Traditionally design codes take basis in design equations from which the reliability verification of a given design may be easily performed by a simple comparison of resistances and loads and/or load effects.
 Due to the fact that loads and resistances are subject to uncertainties, design values for resistances and load effects are introduced in the design equations to ensure that the design is associated with an adequate level of reliability.
-Design values for resistances are introduced as a characteristic value of the resistance divided by a partial safety factor (typically larger than 1) and design values for load effects are introduced as characteristic values multiplied by a partial safety factor (typically larger than 1).
-Furthermore, in order to take into account the effect of simultaneously occurring variable load effects, so-called load combination factors (smaller than 1), are multiplied on one or more of the variable loads.
+Design values for resistances are introduced as a characteristic value of the resistance divided by a partial safety factor (typically larger than 1) and design values for load effects are introduced as characteristic values for load effects are introduced as characteristic values for load effects are introduced as characteristic values for load effects are introduced as effects, so-called load combination factors (smaller than 1), are multiplied on one or more of the variable loads.

 Over the years different approaches for establishing design values for resistances and loads have been applied in different countries.
 Within the last decade, however, almost all design codes have adopted the Load and Resistance Factor Design format (LRFD).
-Different versions exist of the LRFD format see e.g. SIA (2005), CIRIA (1977), CEB (1976a) and CEB (1976b), OHBDC (1983), AHSTO (1994) and the Eurocodes (2001) but they are essentially based on the same principles.
+Different versions exist of the LRFD format see e.g. SIA (2003a), CIRIA (1977), CEB (1976a) and CEB (1976b), OHBDC (1983), AHSTO (1994) and Eurocode (2001) but they are essentially based on the same principles.

 The structural engineering profession has an exceptionally long tradition going several thousand years back.
-During these years experience and expertise have been collected to some extent by trial end error.
+During these years experience and expertise have been collected to some extent by trial and error.
 The design of new types of structures, with new materials or subject to new loading and environmental conditions had to be performed in an adaptive manner based on careful and/or "conservative" extrapolations of existing experience.
 The results were not always satisfactorily and some iteration has in general been necessary.
 In fact one may consider the present structural engineering traditions as being the accumulated experience and knowledge collected over this long period.
 This applies not least to the level of inherent safety with which the present engineering structures are being designed.